shyamsg/JellyBelly/README.md

 This will create a .bin file.
 This is a binary file that contains the entropic masks.
 This file should be used as the -s option for JellyBelly.

 JellyBelly is hardcoded to use the first mask in the .bin file as of now.
 Options will be added to make this costumizable.

+# Utilities

+python/*.py

+Series of helper python scripts for ploting PCA and UMAP.
+You will need numpy, sklearn, plotly, and colorlover.
+You can install these with:

+pip install numpy, sklearn, plotly, and colorlover

+This scripts plot html file that you can open and interact with in a web browser.

+build/distMatrix

+This is a small C program that takes spaced kmer vectors and computes all pairwise euclidean distances.